 Latin Third Experience = Intermediate Latin

 We use the teaching method of Reginald Foster OCD, retired papal Latinist of forty years, directly from his book Ossa Latinitatis Sola: The Mere Bones of Latin.
+This is also reflected in the new series by Laura Pooley, Ossa Ostensa, whose forthcoming Book 2 corresponds to this intermediate course.

 Previous knowledge: The intermediate course presumes an understanding and use of the material presented in the First Experience of Ossa Latinitatis Sola, in particular: